CWRU-Collaborative-Coding-Club/CWRU-study-buddy-frontend/README.md

 ## Setup

 Create a copy of the `.env.local.template` file and name it to `.env.local`.
-Put the Firebase keys in `.env.local`.
+Put the Firebase keys in `.env.local`

 Install dependencies by running: